Orange-eat97/tp/docs/DeveloperGuide.md

 * **CLI**: Command Line Interface
 * **GUI**: Graphical User Interface
 * **API**: Application Programming Interface
 * **Beneficiary**: Person who benefits from the social service.
+Zero or more social service workers may be assigned to a beneficiary.
 * **Social service worker**: Person who provides social service to beneficiaries.
-May or may not be assigned to a beneficiary.
+May be assigned to zero or more beneficiaries.
 * **Social service coordinator**: Person who manages dispatching of social service workers to beneficiaries.

 --------------------------------------------------------------------------------------------------------------------